loqtor/guess-the-movie/README.md

 # Guess the Movie

-Questionnaire game that can be played through speech. :)
+Quiz game that can be played through speech. :)

-Currently a work in progress but getting there.
+Guess the movie from its poster.

 ## Why?

-An experiment to test the SpeechRecognition API by using a [React Component](https://github.com/loqtor/react-speech-recognizer) I put together for that.
+An experiment to test the Web Speech API's Speech to Text features.

 ## How?